temperlang/temperlang-blog/posts/generically-speaking.md

 2. We talked about taking an order as a parameter when natural order is not desired.
 What if you want the least string in a case-insensitive comparison?
 Different languages support that in different ways.
 3. The `>` performs some *type-specific* comparison.

-The next few sections will look at common features of programming languages and how they might be used to implement this function and the pros and cons of trying to translate generic functions using those features.
+The next few sections will look at common features[^models-of-generics] of programming languages and how they might be used to implement this function and the pros and cons of trying to translate generic functions using those features.

 Afterwards, this article details Temper's goals for type genericity, outlines the approach Temper uses and gives examples of how this will translate in languages that are representative of the groups discussed.

+[^models-of-generics]: "[Models of Generics and Metaprogramming: Go, Rust, Swift, D and More]"(https://thume.ca/2019/07/14/a-tour-of-metaprogramming-models-for-generics/)

 ## Runtime type information (RTTI)